bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 The `ConfigureStream` request contains two fields.
 The first one is `qId`, which was explained above.
 The second one is [`streamParameters`](https://github.com/bloomberg/blazingmq/blob/9b692fe25f74543e954a27e30b6b15b0ae057c8d/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L287C22-L287C38).
-Let's look at various fields of this [type](https://github.com/bloomberg/blazingmq/blob/9b692fe25f74543e954a27e30b6b15b0ae057c8d/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L382-L398):
+Let's look at the fields of this [type](https://github.com/bloomberg/blazingmq/blob/9b692fe25f74543e954a27e30b6b15b0ae057c8d/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L382-L398):

 - `appId`: This string contains the name of *appId*, if any, for the consumer.